Laranjeiras: Explore the Rich Cultural Heritage

 Laranjeiras SE - Museu Afro-Brasileiro

 The Afro-Brazilian Museum is one of the best attractions in Laranjeiras.
-It is housed in an imposing mansion, with rooms dedicated to specific themes.
+It is housed in an imposing townhouse, with rooms dedicated to different themes.

-The first room, for example, focuses on the sugar cane economy, while another exhibits instruments used to torture and punish slaves.
-On the second floor, there is an area dedicated to religion.
-The visit can be monitored (Rua José do Prado Franco, 70).
+The first room, for example, is dedicated to the sugar cane industry, while another displays instruments used to torture and punish slaves.
+On the second floor there is an area dedicated to religion.
+The visit can be supervised (Rua José do Prado Franco, 70).

 Museu de Arte Sacra de Laranjeiras

-A rare and positive aspect: the museum has some facilities for the disabled (Praҫa Dr Heráclito Diniz Gonҫalves, 39).
+A rare and positive aspect: the museum has some facilities for the disabled (Praça Dr Heráclito Diniz Gonçalves, 39).

-Casa e Capela de Santo Antônio – The house of Engenho Retiro was the residence of the Jesuits who settled there during the 17th century.
+Casa e Capela de Santo Antônio – The house at Engenho Retiro was the residence of the Jesuits who settled there in the 17th century.

-Its construction dates back to 1701 and the chapel was remodelled at the beginning of the 19th century.
+Its construction dates back to 1701 and the chapel was rebuilt at the beginning of the 19th century.
 It has two floors and a balcony supported by wooden columns.

-Inside, the main altar stands out, with its Greco-Roman style columns and floral decoration, among other elements.
+Inside, the main altar stands out, with its Greco-Roman style columns and floral decorations, among other elements.

-In the 19th century, Laranjeiras lived through its golden age: the Cotinguiba River Valley was dotted with sugar mills and a significant black and slave population.
+In the 19th century, Laranjeiras experienced its golden age: the Cotinguiba River valley was dotted with sugar mills and a large black and slave population.

-Many of the blacks, however, lived in the city, working on the wharves, in commerce or in urban trades, and several of them obtained their freedom before the Abolition of Slavery.
+Many of the blacks, however, lived in the city, working on the docks, in commerce or in the city’s trades, and some of them gained their freedom before the abolition of slavery.

-The Casa de Ti Herculano dates back to the second half of the 19th century, and was the second space in which the collective cults of African origin were organised in Laranjeiras, following the Casa de Ti Henrique, which disappeared.
+The Casa de Ti Herculano dates back to the second half of the 19th century and was the second place where collective cults of African origin were organised in Laranjeiras, after the Casa de Ti Henrique, which disappeared.

 Its owner, Herculano Barbosa, was a freed African who led the Nagô cult in Laranjeiras until his death in 1907.

-Laranjeiras in Sergipe is famous for its cult of popular manifestations.
-For thirty years it has been the stage for the Cultural Encounter, the most important event of its kind in the state and a reference point for popular art in the Northeast.
+Laranjeiras, in Sergipe, is famous for its cult of popular manifestations.
+For thirty years, it has been the stage for the Encontro Cultural (Cultural Meeting), the most important event of its kind in the State and a reference point for the folk art of the Northeast.

-During the meeting, the city of Laranjeiras in Sergipe presents its unique folklore to the public.
+During the event, the town of Laranjeiras, in Sergipe, presents its unique folklore to the public.

-Among the various festivities, it’s worth mentioning the taieira, held in January, on Three Kings’ Day, in honour of Our Lady of the Rosary and Saint Benedict, a formidable example of syncretism between the Catholic religion and African cults.
+Among the various festivities, it’s worth mentioning the Taieira, held in January, on the day of the Three Kings, in honour of Our Lady of the Rosary and Saint Benedict, an impressive example of syncretism between the Catholic religion and African cults.

-Another significant folkloric manifestation is the Lambe-Sujo and Caboclinho revelry, which recalls the time of the quilombos.
+Another important folkloric manifestation is the Lambe-Sujo and Caboclinho festival, which recalls the time of the quilombos.

 The groups take to the streets on the second Sunday in October to the percussive sound of the timbau, cuica, caceteira and tabaque.

-• Best time to visit: The city can be visited all year round, but the festivals and cultural events, such as the Lambe-Sujo and Caboclinhos Festival, offer an enriching cultural experience.
+• Best time to visit: The city can be visited all year round, but the festivals and cultural events, such as the Lambe-Sujo and Caboclinhos Festivals, offer an enriching cultural experience.

-• How to get there: Laranjeiras is around 20 kilometres from Aracaju and is easily accessible by car or bus from the capital.
+• How to get there: Laranjeiras is about 20 kilometres from Aracaju and is easily accessible by car or bus from the capital.

 Hide picture